-- One-on-one community contacts. - Strategic events to connect with target group. - Adults added to contact list. - Adults committed as Core/Launch team members. - > Number of people participating in events related to your ministry. - Monthly financial support. - Any additional benchmarks related to living out your core values.
+- > Number of people participating in events related to your ministry. - ➢ Monthly financial support. - > Any additional benchmarks related to living out your core values.

 Please also attach the following information to this application:

 - □ A projected cash flow sheet for the first two years of operation.
 (If this is a renewal application, then a projected cash flow for the next two years of operations.) - U The demographic information that supports this location. - □ If this is a renewal application, provide a brief summary of how the previous year's grant dollars were used.
 Please be as specific as possible.